mudechs/cotrack/README.md

 ### E-Mail

-The JSON key `email` will be checked and assigned against a active user in the cotrack database.
+The JSON key `email` will be checked and assigned against a active user in the "intranet" database.

 ### Project